jeussantiago/CoinCompanions/README.md

 #### TRIP & EXPENSES

-Backend

--   [x] user can create a trip
--   [x] see all users on the trip
--   [x] user can invite users to the trip (any user can invite to the trip if they are part of the trip already)
--   [x] user can join the trip once they accept
--   [x] create basic expense

--   [ ] see all expenses
--   [ ] create expense (defaultted to 'even split' upon creation but user can specify)
-    -   can split evenly: can specify who to include or not include (all include and all not included are is seen as same thing)
-    -   can split with raw numbers (can only add expense if total is properly added to total.
-If total=10, can't have user1 pay 3 and user2 pay 4.
-Has to add up to total(10))
-    -   can split using percentage ( same conecept as above)
--   [ ] modify expense
-    -   spliting same concept as above
--   [ ] recalculate total amount everyone owes

 -   when a user accepts the trip, they are redirected straight to the trip itself.
 -   if there are expenses already in the trip, the user can select which expenses to want to add themselves into.

     -   if the expenses is not evenly distributed (this means that someone manually change who owes how much) then a red box in the same expense row saying "unable to include self"
     -   if the expense is evenly distributed, then a user can add themselves

-    -   once we get a list of all the expenses a user wants to add themselves into, the the expenses will get modified to now include the new person/tranasction and the other existing people/transactions will be modified. split expense will be recalculated.
+    -   once we get a list of all the expenses a user wants to add themselves into, the expenses will get modified to now include the new person/tranasction and the other existing people/transactions will be modified. split expense will be recalculated.

     (some people are going to settle prematurely, so they will be in the expenses, don't include these expenses - filter it out in backend and remove from frontend)